leeek/cs51-git-tutorial/README.md

 What if while you had been working on your branch, someone else had made changes to `master`?
 And those changes conflicted with yours?
-Git will automatically merge anything it can, but if you and a friend both changed the same lines, git doens't know what to do.
+Git will automatically merge anything it can, but if you and a friend both changed the same lines, git doesn't know what to do.
 It will tell you theres a merge conflict, and you need to fix it.
 You can run `git mergetool`, and it'll show you both sets of code side by side, and let you choose.
 You can also just edit the files that have conflicts (what command would show you them?) in your favorite text editor.
+This can look very scary when it happens the first time, but don't panic and you should be able to work through any issues.
 Once you're done, run `git commit` and it'll bring you to the editor and let you finish the merge.

 ### Pull ###